 In 2005, I had a baby.
-The usual spit-up, disjointed sleep, and joy.
-In 2007, it was twins, born catastrophically three months too soon.
+Delicious love, disjointed sleep, mountains of laundry.
+In 2007, it was twins born three months too soon.
 One of them died.
-I started writing on a morphine drip and never stopped.
-Imagination became my altar, saviour, and jailbreak.
+I began writing on a morphine drip and never stopped.
+Imagination was my altar, saviour, and jailbreak.

-In 2008, feeling terribly isolated in grief—like Medusa, I always said—I founded Glow in the Woods, the world's first bereavement community for parents.
-For six years running I was the keynote speaker for the Walk to Remember in Edmonton, Alberta, Canada's largest memorial event for bereaved families.
-In 2012, I gave a TEDx talk called Parallelism, about the often solitary journeys of creativity and grief.
+In 2008, feeling terribly isolated in grief, I founded the world's first bereavement community for parents: Glow in the Woods.
+For six years I gave the keynote at the Walk to Remember in Edmonton, Alberta, Canada's largest memorial gathering for bereaved families.
+In 2012, I gave a TEDx talk called Parallelism, about the solitary journeys of creativity and grief.
 When we lose someone we love, we've got to re-learn how to love, communicate, and abide with them, with the mysteriously vanished.
 There's beauty and companionship in that learning.

-My latest book—Notes for the Everlost: A Field Guide to Grief (2018, Shambhala Publications) “…a delicate, playful handbook for people who feel they might disappear into grief forever…”.
+The Times Literary Supplement calls Notes for the Everlost: A Field Guide to Grief (2018, Shambhala Publications) “…a delicate, playful handbook for people who feel they might disappear into grief forever…”.
 It's the latest in a career of adventure novels and picture books for kids, all infused with Nova Scotian salt and mischief, woodstoves and rum-running.
 It all lines up.
 Hooliganism and friendship, exquisite beauty, explosive mess.
 Losses and gains.
 I'm glad you're here.